ALA SAVASHEVICH

 BIOGRAPHY

-Ala Savashevich works with sculpture, installation, video and performance.
-In her artistic practice she addresses the issues of social pressure, control mechanisms and oppressive systems.
-In particular, she explores themes of collective memory, trauma and identity formation in societies with experience of authoritarianism and patriarchy.
-Savashevich is interested in the mechanisms of socialisation into the role of women in family systems, education and through the gendered division of labour.
-By working through histories of exploitation and violence, she also visualises the prospects of reclaiming agency, solidarity and freedom.
-In her works she often uses the atavistic power of the image, coping with the post-Soviet symbolic and material heritage.
+Ala Savashevich works across sculpture, installation, video, and performance.
+Her artistic practice addresses issues of social pressure, control mechanisms, and systems of oppression.
+In particular, she explores collective memory, trauma, and identity formation within societies shaped by authoritarianism and patriarchy.
+Savashevich is interested in the mechanisms of socialization into prescribed female roles within family structures, education, and gendered divisions of labour.
+By engaging with histories of exploitation and violence, she also visualizes possibilities for reclaiming agency, solidarity, and freedom.
+Her works often draw on the atavistic power of the image, confronting the symbolic and material legacy of the post-Soviet condition.

 SELECTED PRESS AND TEXTS